atomisthq/docs/docs/user/slack.md

 doesn't come to this!

 The [App Manage page][slack-app-settings] has a "Remove App" button at the bottom of the page.
-Please [let us know][support-email] if there's anything we can do to clarify how the bot works within your Slack team.
+Please <a class="contact" href="mailto:support@atomist.com" title="Contact Atomist">let us know</a> if there's anything we can do to clarify how the bot works within your Slack team.

 [slack-app-settings]: https://slack.com/apps/A0HM83NCC-atomist?page=1
-[support-email]: mailto:support@atomist.com

 ## Linking repositories & Slack channels